IPE publishes Top 1000 European pension funds

-The supplement includes comments from Europe’s leading pension schemes as well as detailed analyses of the situation in each country.
+The 40-page supplement includes comments from Europe’s leading pension schemes on how they are managing their investment strategy in the light of the economic and regulatory environment.
+And the report contains detailed analyses of the situation in each country.